Sharaneshwar/Election-Management-System/README.md

-# CM2I-PCI-Microproject
+# Election Management System
-Micro-project code of Election Management System made in C language
+Used C language to develop an Election-Management System using File Handling and basics of C language.